-The District has labor contracts with both the professional and support professional unions that run through fiscal year 2025.
+The District has labor contracts with both the professional and support professional unions that run through the end of fiscal 2025.

 REQUESTS FOR INFORMATION

 Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to Rose E. Emmett, Business Manager, Western Wayne School District, 1970C Easton Turnpike, Lake Ariel, PA 18436.